ORIGINALLY POSTED in 2017

 This doesn't always mean we didn't receive love from our parents.
 Many of us were loved.
 Sometimes it's about differing needs or lack of structure or substance abuse in the home.

 Dr. Gabor Mate offers compassion to big people, namely our President, who hurt.
-Very interesting article.
+Very interesting article by John Lavitt at The Fix.
+Link Below.

 What if we replaced the word "addict" with: “A human being who suffered so much that he or she finds in drugs or some other behavior a temporary escape from that suffering"?

 I love the United States of America.
 I love my country.
 I also recognize that we can be brats.
 There are far too many big people who have child-versions-of-themselves rattling around inside at the controls.
 It's very deceptive.
-Children hanging out in a house of skin that automatically grew larger can give one the impression that growing takes no effort at all.
+Children hanging out in a house of skin that automatically grew larger from cell division can give one the impression that development takes no effort at all.

 How many 30-somethings are on parents couches because the inside stuff stayed little, insecure and accommodated while the outside stuff kept growing?
 Cells duplicated and now the world sees an "adult" where the inside child cowers.
 The kid doesn't know how to do life as an adult, maybe they saw it but they never learned how to do it.
 They watched it and are coming to realize that acting like the idea of an adult isn't enough.
 It lacks the persistence and resilience born of disappointment and failure along the way.
 People who feared for their failure saved the day and so they gave them a way.